zhuxr11/roclang/README.md

 ## Session info

-This file is compiled with the following packages and versions:
+This file was compiled with the following packages and versions:

 ``` r
 utils::sessionInfo()